NoelWidmer/checkout_basked_event_sourced/README.md

-# ddd_in_rust
+# An event sourced checkout basked in Rust.
-This repository contains the code sample for my article series on Medium: "Applying DDD and Event Sourcing in Rust"
+This repository contains the sample code for my article on Medium: "How to build an event sourced checkout basked in Rust".
+The article has not yet been released.